 Detour routes will be posted when streets and sidewalks need to be closed.
 Check Traffic Advisories for the latest information about construction work that can affect travel on city streets and sidewalks.

-In the fall of 2019, the city will conduct outreach to condominium associations and apartments in the vicinity of the project.
-The city will also send out a flyer in the mail to residents and businesses that might be affected by construction.
+In Fall 2019, the City of Bellevue conducted outreach to Condominium Associations and other residential apartments in the vicinity of the project site.
+The City also sent out a flyer in the mail to residents and businesses that might be affected by construction.

 Please contact Jessica Guthrie (JGuthrie@bellevuewa.gov or 425-452-5215) if you would like to meet with city staff regarding this project. .